Jun711/jun711.github.io/_posts/2019-03-19-aws-api-gateway-access-control-with-iam-cognito-lambda-custom-authorizer.md

 ### AWS SAM / Swagger with AWS CloudFormation
 #### AWS SAM API Auth Object
 You can use [AWS SAM API Auth Object](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#api-auth-object){:target="_blank"} to configure your yaml file to use Cognito Authorizer based on the following example.
+You can refer to AWS SAM documentation for more information.
+Note that for AWS::Serverless::Function, if the referred API has a default authorizer set, you can use Auth item to override the default authorizer by setting Authorizer: 'None'.

 ```yaml
 MyApi:
   Type: AWS::Serverless::Api